Ahhh, here it is…the day after.

 God waits eagerly for us to approach him in any given hour.
-Whatever miracles he will not work in our lives, for whatever reasons, he will work miracles in our hearts.
-That much he does promise.
+Whatever miracles he will not work in our lives, for whatever reasons, he will work in our hearts.
 What if, this year, we gave the “day after” to God?
 What if we prayed something like,

 Lord, I give this day to you.
 I give you my disappointments, my weariness, my resignation at having to get back to the trudge of life.
 I give you all the arguments that went down, all the consequences of our celebration, all the ripples and aftereffects that I don’t even see coming yet.
-You can handle all this better than I. I ask for your hope, your joy, and your peace.
+You can handle all this.
+I ask for your hope, your joy, and your peace.
 Give me a new revelation of your love today.
-I declare that the promise of baby Jesus does not diminish one iota just because the calendar says December 26.
+I declare that the promise of baby Jesus does not diminish because the calendar says December 26.
 Give me a willing spirit to sustain me.
 Lift my eyes again to the kingdom where there will be no “day after”.

-Oh, yes, my friends…we’re headed for an era when there will be no “day after”.
+Oh, yes…we’re headed for an era when there will be no “day after”.